ReWittmann/blockSQP2/README.md

 # BlockSQP - C++, Python, Julia - build system using qpOASES and MUMPS

+Both a Fortran and a C++ are required.
 Create build files by calling
 cmake -B build ${OPTIONS}